Progress in Satins

 A Trophy with a Mystery

-As we all know, Sarah Cudbill has rats as well as mice, and is equally successful with them.
-On 15 December she won Best in Show at the NFRS Annual Cup show at Meldreth with a Hooded., beating a very good entry of 84 varieties, 8 Provisional and 77 pets.
-Heading her...
+As we all know, [log in to see names] has rats as well as mice, and is equally successful with them.
+On 15 December she won Best in Show at the NFRS Annual Cup show at Meldreth with a Hooded., beating a very good entry of 84 varieties, 8 Provisional and 77 pets....

 From the Archives